hyperledger/fabric-chaincode-java/README.md

 This is a Java based implementation of Hyperledger Fabric chaincode shim APIs, which enables development of smart contracts using the Java language.

-This project creates `fabric-chaincode-protos` and `fabric-chaincode-shim` jar files for developers' consumption and the `hyperledger/fabric-javaenv` docker image to run Java chaincode.
+This project creates `fabric-chaincode-shim` jar files for developers' consumption and the `hyperledger/fabric-javaenv` docker image to run Java chaincode.